billfern23/Shopmart/Readme.md

 4. Delete one product using ID:</br>
      METHOD: DELETE</br>
         https://shopmart24.herokuapp.com/product/:id </br>
-    How to use:
+    How to use:</br>
+    Replace ':id' with known product ID.
+It has to be the same id, length, sequence all of it.</br>
     id is a required parameter, otherwise product wont be deleted.
-    Replace ':id' with known product ID.
-It has to be the same id, length, sequence all of it.
     <b>You would need the exact ID for this endpoint to DELETE a product.</b>
     </p2>